-Coordination with economic development is led by the CWI.
-The Chief Executive Officer of the Wisconsin Economic Development Corporation (WEDC) is an appointed member of CWI.
-Representatives from WEDC, the Wisconsin Economic Development Association (WEDA), and each of Wisconsin's nine economic development regions are seated on the CWI's four standing committees.
+Coordination with economic development is led by CWI.
+The Chief Executive Officer of WEDC is an appointed member of CWI.
+A representative from WEDC, as well as the Wisconsin Economic Development Association (WEDA), and one representative from each of Wisconsin's nine economic development regions are seated on CWI's Talent Development and Planning Committee.